vighneshiyer/research-notes/conferences.md

 ### April

+- **MICRO** (Symposium on Microarchitecture)

 ### May

+- ICCAD
-- ICCAD (abstract: May 15, paper: May 22, notification: July 21, conference: late-October/early-November)
+    - abstract: May 15, paper: May 22, notification: July 21, conference: late-October/early-November

 ### June